Ginger Molasses Cookies

 These chewy molasses cookies are irresistibly delicious.
 The BEST molasses cookies are chewy, soft, and full of spices like cinnamon, ginger, and cloves.
 This old-fashioned ginger spice drop cookie is everything a holiday cookie should be.

-You probably have your go-to holiday cookies if you’re anything like me.
-You know what I mean… these are the cookies that bring back all the nostalgia.
+If you’re anything like me, you probably have your go-to holiday cookies.
+You know what I mean—these are the cookies that bring back all the nostalgia.
 This chewy ginger molasses cookie recipe is a holiday favorite in our house.

 While I was growing up, my mom would make this recipe every year.
 If you’ve been reading a while, you know I grew up in a military family.
-There were lot of years that we were far from family during the holidays.
+There were many years when we were far from family during the holidays.

-Holiday cookies were just one of the ways that we felt a little closer to those that were far away.
+Holiday cookies were just one way that we felt a little closer to those who were far away.
 We all knew we were enjoying the same foods and baked goods together, even though we were apart.

-These cookies are drop cookies that you roll in sugar before baking.
+These drop cookies are rolled in sugar before baking.
 The result is a lovely sugar-coated crinkle cookie full of holiday spice.

 What You’ll Love About This Recipe